Bleed the Sky (band): Return from hiatus and This Way Lies Madness (2017–present)

 In 2017, Alleged rumors on social media sites, such as Facebook, stated that Bleed the Sky might be having a reunion.

-On April 22, 2018, the band shared photos from the studio and confirmed work on a third full-length album.
-Bleed the Sky announced the title of the next album "This Way Lies Madness!" to be released the end of 2019.
-The first single off of their new album, titled "Quiet Here," was released on March 26, 2019.

-Bleed the Sky announced of October 23, 2019, that they signed to Art is War Records for the upcoming release of their third album, "This Way Lies Madness," which was released on January 17, 2020.
-They also announced a headlining tour for January and February 2020, with Skinlab, Arise In Chaos and So This Is Suffering.
-Due to the Covid-19 pandemic, Bleed the Sky ended up postponing any future touring and went back into the studio.
-They released their single "The Devil Will See You Now," on October 30, 2020, through Art is War Records/Intercept Music.
+On April 22, 2018, Bleed the Sky shared photos from the studio and confirmed work on a third full-length album.
+The first single, "Quiet Here", was released on March 26, 2019.
+The band announced of October 23, 2019, that they signed to Art Is War Records for the upcoming release of their new album, titled This Way Lies Madness, which was released on January 17, 2020.
+They also announced a headlining tour for January and February 2020 with Skinlab, Arise in Chaos, and So This Is Suffering.
+Due to the COVID-19 pandemic, they ended up postponing any future touring and went back into the studio.
+They released their single "The Devil Will See You Now" on October 30, 2020, through Art Is War Records/Intercept Music.
 This was the bands first song to break 1,000,000 streams on Spotify.

 On April 19, 2022, it was announced the band had parted ways with vocalist Noah Robinson and the band's new vocalist would be revealed soon.
 On April 25, Rudy Flores of So This Is Suffering was announced as the band's new vocalist.
 The band also released a music video for a new song, "Rot in Flesh", featuring Flores.
 However, on July 13, it was announced Flores was fired from the band since him and the band were "not able to see eye to eye on a lot of important issues".

 On February 21, 2023, the band announced Monte Barnard as the new vocalist, and released a single "The Parasite", featuring Barnard and Chimaira vocalist Mark Hunter.
+On April 26, 2023, Bleed The Sky released their second single with Monte Barnard, "Soul Collapse".

+On November 15, 2023, the band announced that they are back in the studio to record their fourth album, which was due for release in 2024.

 Other projects

 Drummer Austin D'Amond played drums for Chimaira from 2011 until the band's dissolution in 2014, appearing on their album Crown of Phantoms.
 He also played drums for Chimaira's one-off reunion in 2017 when drummer Andols Herrick could not attend.
-Austin D'Amond also joined DevilDriver as their full-time drummer from 2015-2022, and he also joined to a supergroup called Vented in 2021 replacing Joey Jordison.
+Austin D'Amond also joined DevilDriver as their full-time drummer from 2015 to 2022, and he also joined to a supergroup called Vented in 2021 replacing Joey Jordison.
 Guitarists Wayne Miller and Kevin Garcia played in Solus Deus, along with drummer Austin D'Amond and guitarist Rocky Gray of Evanescence/Living Sacrifice fame from 2012–2017.